QubesOS/qubes-doc/Qfileexchgd.md

 *qfilexchgd* is event driven.
 The sources of events are:

--   trigger of xenstore watch for the changes in /local/domain xenstore hierarchy - to detect start/stop of VMs, and maintain vmname-\>vm\_xid dictionary
+-   trigger of xenstore watch for the changes in `/local/domain` xenstore hierarchy - to detect start/stop of VMs, and maintain vmname-\>vm\_xid dictionary
--   triger of xenstore watch for a change in /local/domain/domid/device/qpen key - VMs write to this key to request service from *qfilexchgd*
+-   trigger of xenstore watch for a change in `/local/domain/domid/device/qpen` key - VMs write to this key to request service from *qfilexchgd*

 Copying files between AppVMs
 ----------------------------